Automatic number-plate recognition: Technology

 The font on Dutch plates was changed to improve plate recognition.

 ANPR uses optical character recognition (OCR) on images taken by cameras.
 When Dutch vehicle registration plates switched to a different style in 2002, one of the changes made was to the font, introducing small gaps in some letters (such as P and R) to make them more distinct and therefore more legible to such systems.
-Some license plate arrangements use variations in font sizes and positioning—ANPR systems must be able to cope with such differences to be truly effective.
+Some license plate arrangements use variations in font sizes and positioning – ANPR systems must be able to cope with such differences to be truly effective.
 More complicated systems can cope with international variants, though many programs are individually tailored to each country.

 The cameras used can be existing road-rule enforcement or closed-circuit television cameras, as well as mobile units, which are usually attached to vehicles.
 Some systems use infrared cameras to take a clearer image of the plates.

 In mobile systems

-The Dubai police use ANPR cameras to monitor vehicles in front and either side of the patrol car.
+The Dubai police use ANPR cameras to monitor vehicles in front and on either side of the patrol car.